stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 #### The Share-Nothing Pattern

 Processes often communicate with each other by sharing common resources.
-Even without considering the move to the cloud, there are a number of benefits to be gained from adopting the sharenothing pattern.
+Even without considering the move to the cloud, there are a number of benefits to be gained from adopting the Share-Nothing pattern.
 Firstly, anything shared among processes is a liability that makes all of those processes more brittle.
 In many high-availability patterns, processes will share data through a wide variety of techniques to elect cluster leaders, to decide on whether a process is a primary or backup, and so on.

 All of these options need to be avoided when running in the cloud.
 Your processes can vanish at a moment’s notice with no warning, and that’s a good thing.
 Processes come and go, scale horizontally and vertically, and are highly disposable.
 This means that anything shared among processes could also vanish, potentially causing a cascading failure.